Hong5489/flipperzero-gate-bruteforce/README.md

 Only works on UNILARM, SMC5326 and others remote that using the same protocol.

+Also can read my [blog post](https://hong5489.github.io/2022-09-23-gate-protocol/) on how I investigate the gate remote protocol

 ## UNILARM remote sample

 <img src="unilarm.JPG" width="500">